yourdevkalki/arbitrum-vibekit/README.md

 For more detailed contribution steps, please see our [Contribution Guidelines](CONTRIBUTIONS.md).

-### 3. Run Your DeFi Agent:
+### 2. Run DeFi Agents

 Let's run the swapping and lending agents.
 These agents are started by default when the frontend is started.
 Follow this guide to launch the frontend:

-#### Prerequisites
+- **Prerequisites:**

-Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) (with Docker Compose v2.24 or greater) installed on your system.
+Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) with Docker Compose v2.24 or greater installed on your system.

-**Note:** If your are on an M-series Mac, you need to install Docker using the [dmg package](https://docs.docker.com/desktop/setup/install/mac-install/) supplied officially by Docker rather than through Homebrew or other means to avoid build issues.
+> [!NOTE]

-#### Running the Frontend
+> If your are on an M-series Mac, you need to install Docker using the [dmg package](https://docs.docker.com/desktop/setup/install/mac-install/) supplied officially by Docker rather than through Homebrew or other means to avoid build issues.

-**1. Configure environment variables:**
+- **Configure Environment Variables:**

 Navigate to the [typescript](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript) directory and create a `.env` file by copying the example template: